krAshwin/CTF_Writeups/_posts/2020-08-17-harder-thm.md

 ```shell
 $ sudo echo "IP     pwd.harder.local" >> /etc/hosts
 ```
 and visit http://pwd.harder.local in the web browser and this will open up a new page that is asking for credentials.
-Let's try and bruteforce the creds, by manually trying some creds - admin:admin - gave us some different response.
-So we will try to bruteforce password using username as `admin` but we didn't get much benefit.
+Let's try and bruteforce the creds, by manually trying some creds - admin:admin - gave us some different responses.
+So we will try to bruteforce the password using the username as `admin` but we didn't get much benefit.
 Let's try and run gobuster, to see if we get anything, and we get a .git folder and we are supposed to enumerate this directory to get information, let's do it!

 In order to dump that .git directory to our local system, this [tool](https://github.com/internetwache/GitTools.git) can be used!
-Once we have .git directory we can use git commands to look for whatever we have in there.
+Once we have a .git directory we can use git commands to look for whatever we have in there.
 ```shell
 $ ./gitdumper.sh pwd.harder.local/.git/ ~/CTF/thm/harder/git
 ###########